How to Generate Leads in 6 Steps (+ Free Template)

-Much of the lead generation process involves trial, error, and testing to see what works.
-That’s why following a particular process is crucial—it ensures you cover all your bases and measure the effectiveness of your activities.
-In this article, we discuss the steps to generate sales leads for your business—from determining your target audience and strategy to initiating your call-to-action (CTA) activities and constantly assessing your strategies.
+Lead generation involves trial, error, and testing to see what works best for your unique business.
+That’s why following a particular process on how to generate leads in sales is crucial.
+It ensures you cover all your bases and measure the effectiveness of your activities.
+In this article, we explore the steps to generate sales leads for your business—from determining your target audience and strategy to initiating your call-to-action (CTA) activities and continually assessing your strategies.

 Free Lead Generation Template

-As you generate leads, use our free template to identify your organization’s lead generation activities.
-This template will help determine the target audience who may be interested in your products and services and create a custom lead generation strategy.
+As you generate leads, use our free template to identify and organize your team’s lead generation activities.
+This template will be instrumental in tracking your sales targeting activities, helping determine the target audience interested in your products and services, and guiding you to create a custom lead generation strategy.

-Below are six essentials steps to generate sales leads for your business:
+Below are six steps on how to generate leads in sales for your business:

 1. Determine Your Target Audience

-The first step for generating leads is knowing what an excellent lead looks like, as this dictates the channels and the specific tactics you use.
+The first step in learning how to generate leads in sales is understanding what an excellent lead looks like, as this dictates the channels and the specific tactics you use.
 One way to determine your target audience is by creating a customer persona.
 Personas represent your ideal buyers based on their demographics, interests, behaviors, roles, and job responsibilities.

 Did you know?
-91% of businesses consider lead generation as their most important goal, and 40% of marketers consider generating more leads as their top priority in the next 12 months.
-(Sources: Ruler Analytics, HubSpot)
+91% of businesses consider lead generation as their most important goal.
+(Source: Ruler Analytics)

 Thank you for downloading!